teslamate-org/teslamate/docs/installation/docker.md

 ## Start Docker

 Afterwards start the stack with `docker-compose up`.
+To run the containers in the background add the `-d` flag: `docker-compose up -d`.

 ## Usage

-1) Open the web interface [http://your-ip-address:4000](http://localhost:4000)
+1. Open the web interface [http://your-ip-address:4000](http://localhost:4000)
-2) Sign in with your Tesla Account open the web interface
+2. Sign in with your Tesla Account open the web interface
-3) The Grafana dashboards are available at [http://your-ip-address:3000](http://localhost:3000).
+3. The Grafana dashboards are available at [http://your-ip-address:3000](http://localhost:3000).